-There are no ruling bodies, but only trusted servants, in Alcoholics Anonymous, It should therefore be recognized that the information set forth in the Structure and Guidelines for the Area Assembly and Area Committee simply consolidates in one place the suggested procedures and guidelines ratified by the Hawaii Area Assembly at the time of this edition.
+There are no ruling bodies, but only trusted servants, in Alcoholics Anonymous.
+It should therefore be recognized that the information set forth in the Structure and Guidelines for the Hawaii Area Assembly of Alcoholics Anonymous simply consolidates in one place the suggested procedures and guidelines ratified by the Hawaii Area Assembly at the time of this edition.
 These guidelines are, to the best of knowledge, completely compatible with the Twelve Steps, Twelve Traditions, and Twelve Concepts, and the Service Manual of Alcoholics Anonymous.